After 40 years of WFTGA Conventions for Tourist Guides, we are fundamentally transforming our approach.

 From Popularity Contest to Professional Excellence

-We’ve transformed our selection process from traditional delegate voting to a structured professional assessment system.
+We have transformed our selection process from traditional delegate voting to a structured professional assessment system.
 Previously, European delegates could significantly influence outcomes regardless of bid quality, and voting often favored beautiful destinations over professional impact.
-Our new system mirrors tourist guide certification standards, focusing on measurable impact for the guiding profession rather than destination appea
+Our new system mirrors tourist guide certification standards, focusing on measurable impact for the guiding profession rather than destination appeal.

 New Bid Presentation & Comparison System

-Following our proven tourist guide examination model, delegates evaluate bids using structured criteria that reflect our professional priorities as tourism guides and industry leaders.
+Following our proven tourist guide examination model, delegates evaluate bids using structured criteria that reflect our professional priorities as tourist guides and industry leaders.

 Pre & Post Programme Innovation (25 points)

-These programmes showcase creativity, innovation, and the ability to create experiences that don’t exist elsewhere—the heart of professional guiding excellence and destination transformation.
+These programmes showcase creativity, innovation, and the ability to create experiences that do not exist elsewhere – the heart of professional guiding excellence and destination transformation.

 Live Presentation Performance (20 points)

 As professional tourist guides, presentation excellence is fundamental to our identity.
-The live presentation demonstrates the bidding team’s ability to inspire, inform, and engage—core skills that translate directly to Convention delivery quality.
+The live presentation demonstrates the bidding team’s ability to inspire, inform, and engage – core skills that translate directly to Convention delivery quality.
+This presentation could also be delivered online.

 Convention Theme (20 points)